Boavizta/cloud-scanner/docs/src/intro.md

 # About cloud-scanner

-This application returns environmental impacts of your AWS Cloud usage.
+🌳 This application returns environmental impacts of your AWS Cloud usage.
 It combines Boavizta data and metadata of your AWS cloud account to offer a global view of your impacts on a given region.

-As a command line or serverless application, cloud-scanner analyses your EC2 instances and returns metrics using the [Boavizta API](https://github.com/Boavizta/boaviztapi/).
+Use it as a command line _or_ serverless application.

+Cloud-scanner analyses your EC2 instances and returns metrics using the [Boavizta API](https://github.com/Boavizta/boaviztapi/).

 ⚠ Work in progress !
 See the [changelog](https://github.com/Boavizta/cloud-scanner/blob/main/CHANGELOG.md).